rodrinoblega/client-form3/README.md

 To run the test locally, you should run:

-`docker compose up` to be able to access the account api
+`docker-compose up` to be able to access the account api

 `go test -v -coverpkg ./... ./... -coverprofile cover.out` to run all the application's test

 `go tool cover -html=cover.out` to see the code coverage report

 ```
-NOTE: When you run docker compose up, all the application's tests are executed
+NOTE: When you run docker-compose up, all the application's tests are executed
 ```